privong/papers-in-markdown/aastex63/demo.md

 ## Citations {#sec:citations}

-Citations can be incorporated using the `pandoc-citeproc` filter.
+Citations can be incorporated using the `citeproc` filter.
 These citations take the form of: `[@Astropy2018]`, which corresponds to to: [@Astropy2018] or `@Astropy2018` to cite in the format of: @Astropy2018.
-By default, `pandoc-citeproc` will convert the references into text when generating \TeX\ or PDF files, in a format specified by the user via a Citation Style Language^[<https://citationstyles.org/>] definition.
+By default, `citeproc` will convert the references into text when generating \TeX\ or PDF files, in a format specified by the user via a Citation Style Language^[<https://citationstyles.org/>] definition.
 Presently most of the main astrophysics journals lack entries in the CSL database.
 In order to create journal-compatible submission files the Markdown file must be explicitly converted to \TeX\ prior to compilation to PDF.